Andrew-code2020/ms3onlinecookbook/README.md

 At the outset conventional web design features were favoured because we wanted everyone from the novice to the accompolished web user to feel like they were still in a familiar place on the web.
 The vision for the project was to have a website that;

-- create basic information that the user could read about healthy food recipes
+- Delivered basic information that the user could read about healthy food recipes
 - Allow users to add recipes they feel have benefitted them for others to use
-- Allow users to modify the recipes they created they feel have benefitted them for others in case they discover new information about a recipe
+- Allow users to modify the recipes they created in case they discover new information about a recipe
 - Allow users to delete recipes they created should they feel that they are no longer useful
-- Offer a route to finding out more about Temple Lean the fitness facility
+- Offer a route to find out more about Temple Lean the fitness facility

 Further objectives included;
 - implementing interactive features on the Temple Lean Recipes website to help the user feel they were unlocking short manageable amounts of information about healthy food recipes.